 I believe that everyone has the right to do anything they want anytime anywhere.
 But still, there are rules to follow and things to consider.
-For instance watching a movie in a theater, everyone knows the dos and don’ts.
+For instance, watching a movie in a theatre, everyone knows the dos and don’ts.
 Some of these rules are written while some are just plain common sense.
-Sadly, in this day and age the audience is disregarding many things.
+Sadly, in this day and age, the audience is disregarding many things.

 What you can do is watch the trailer, read reviews or ask your friends beforehand.
 Be an educated viewer.
 Better yet, pay attention to fully understand the film.
 Besides that, loudly commenting or laughing out of nowhere can be an issue.
 I’ve encountered this type of moviegoer who loves to laugh excessively and gives comments for everyone to hear.
 Imagine watching “The Fault In Our Stars” and suddenly you hear a late laugh and a side comment.

 Mobiles are essential to everyone.
 It’s a device that helps us connect with our family, friends and colleagues.
 However, in this situation, you need to put it in silent or vibrate.
 You can check if there are messages or calls for a few seconds because the light coming from the phone is distracting.
 BUT if you need to answer or make a call, please don’t do it in your seat.
 Quietly leave an answer or make a call away from a hearing distance.

 I’ve experienced this while watching “Maleficent”.
 A man sitting in the row in front of me answered a call.
 I wished he was subtle about it or told the caller that he’ll call after the film.
 Better yet, did not answer it at all.
 But NO!
 Worst part of it, we could hear the conversation.